 Meet the talented and caring staff at SVC …..

-The doctors at Sigman Veterinary Clinic are commited to providing excellent veterinary medicine and care for our patients and clients.
-As an extremely faced-paced, high-volume hospital, our veterinarians rely on our trained and dedicated support staff to help provide outstanding medical treatment and care, as well as exceptional client communications.
-Besides our veterinarians and licensed veterinary technicians, the SVC team consist of veterinary assistants, animal care assistants, and a full administrative staff.
+The doctors at Sigman Veterinary Clinic are committed to providing excellent veterinary medicine and care for our patients and clients.
+As an extremely fast-paced, high-volumed hospital, our veterinarians rely on our trained and dedicated support staff to help provide outstanding medical treatment and care as well as exceptional client communications.
+Besides our veterinarians and licensed veterinary technicians, the SVC team consists of veterinary assistants, animal care assistants, and a full administrative staff.
 Please take a moment to read about each department.
 Together we will provide the highest standards of veterinary care for you and your pet.

-Karissa is our front office coordinator, she has been with us since January of 2009.
-Karissa is often the clients first contact when calling or visiting the practice.
-She is a mother to 3 children and a grandmamma.
-When not spending time with family, Karissa enjoys singing in her church choir.
+Karissa is our front office coordinator.
+She has been with us since January of 2009.
+Karissa is often the client's first contact when calling or visiting the practice.
+She is a proud Mama and Gammy.
+When not spending time with her family and friends, Karissa enjoys traveling, photography, interior design, fashion, playing card/board games, and being actively involved at her church.
 She is a bonding thread between client, patient, doctor and staff.
-Karissa has been a wonderful asset to our clinic, her smile and attitude are infectious.
+Karissa has been a wonderful asset to our clinic.

-Sigman Veterinary Clinic is proud to employ licensed veterinary technicians (LVT’s) as the first line of medical support to our veterinarians. .
-Licensed veterinary technicians complete a two or four year course of study in veterinary medicine at a school that has been accredited by the American Veterinary Medical Association (AVMA), as well as pass the Veterinary Technician National Exam (VTNE).
+Sigman Veterinary Clinic is proud to employ licensed veterinary technicians (LVT’s) as the first line of medical support to our veterinarians.
+Licensed veterinary technicians complete a two or four year course of study in veterinary medicine at a school that has been accredited by the American Veterinary Medical Association (AVMA) as well as pass the Veterinary Technician National Exam (VTNE).
 To keep up to date with licensure and the latest advancements and techniques, LVT’s are required to participate in continuing education courses each year.
 All veterinary technicians work under the supervision of a licensed veterinarian.
-Our Veterinary Technicians assist the doctors to the fullest possible extent to help improve the quality of care given to the patients, and to aid the doctors in achieving greater efficiency by relieving them of technical work.
+Our veterinary technicians assist the doctors to the fullest possible extent to help improve the quality of care given to the patients and to aid the doctors in achieving greater efficiency by relieving them of technical work.
 Their focus is on patient care, collecting blood samples, placing IV catheters, taking radiographs, administering and monitoring anesthesia, performing dental prophys, and nursing care.
-I like to think of us as the heart of the veterinary team.
+Veterinary technicians are the heart of the veterinary team.

 While every position within the veterinary practice team is important, veterinary assistants play a pivotal role, literally.

-In the course of a single day, an assistant provides help to veterinarians and veterinary technicians which in turn allows those team members to perform the tasks and responsibilities of their positions.
-The next minute, the assistant may be helping a client in or out with their pets or providing a receptionist with a second set of hands at the front desk.
-Helping to fill scripts, keeping exams rooms cleaned and prepped, setting up lab work, helping with inventory, assisting with nursing care - there are more things that veterinary assistants do in a day than most people realize.
+In the course of a single day an assistant provides help to veterinarians and veterinary technicians which in turn allows those team members to perform the tasks and responsibilities of their positions.
+The veterinary assistant may be helping a client in or out with their pets, providing a receptionist with a second set of hands at the front desk, filling a prescription, keeping exams rooms cleaned and prepped, setting up lab work, helping with inventory, or assisting with nursing care.
+There are more things that veterinary assistants do in a day than most people realize.

 Brandy joined us in August 2016 as a veterinary assistant/receptionist after working at a veterinary hospital in Florida for about 2.5 years.
 She fills in wherever we need help, you’ll see her assisting in exam rooms, manning the reception desk, and aiding clients as needed.
-When not at the clinic, Brandy enjoys spending time at home on the farm, hanging out fishing at the lake, or just relaxing with her 2 dogs (Dixie and Bob), and 2 cats (Sassy and Elsa).
+When not at the clinic, Brandy enjoys fishing at the lake or just relaxing with her 3 dogs (Dixie, Braxton and Bob), and 2 cats (Sassy and Elsa).

-You may not see them during an appointment, but our Animal Care Assistants are hard at work behind the scenes at SVC.
-From keeping our medical treatment and surgery areas sterile and clean, to caring for our pets boarding in our kennel, even performing bathing and dipping tasks, the Animal Care Assistants give new meaning to the term “hands-on-experience”.
+You may not see them during an appointment but our animal care assistants are hard at work behind the scenes at SVC from keeping our medical treatment and surgery areas sterile and clean to caring for our pets boarding in our kennel and even performing bathing and dipping tasks.
+The animal care assistants give new meaning to the term “hands-on-experience”.

-While the primary responsibility of our animal care assistants is the care and husbandry of patients in the hospital, the assistants are involved in many facets of the hospital’s day-to-day operations, and help keep the hospital running more efficiently.
-There is never a dull a dull moment and or Animal Care Assistants are always there to provide extra support and a helping hand to our veterinarians, technicians and front office staff.
+While the primary responsibility of our animal care assistants is the care and husbandry of patients in the hospital, the assistants are involved in many facets of the hospital’s day-to-day operations and help keep the hospital running more efficiently.
+There is never a dull moment and our animal care assistants are always there to provide extra support and a helping hand to our veterinarians, technicians and front office staff.

 Dr. Sigman has been our vet for approximately 20 years.
 I feel like he is a part of our family He has always been kind to our animals and to us.I tried other vets before and none of them rate as high standards as he does.
 He is and will always be the best in Covington, GA.
 Thank you for all the great years of service.
 I Highly recommend this office..